fbpx

 Look into hiring a professional reputation management firm

-The best way to remove your mugshot online is, essentially, to bury it.
-Studies have shown again and again that the vast majority of search queries tend to result in users clicking the top handful of links.
 Past the third or fourth link, clicking drops significantly.
-And if a link is driven to the second page of results, it might as well not even exist; less than 5 percent of those searching for results bother with the second page.
+And if a link is driven to the second page of results, it might as well not even exist; less than 1 percent of those searching for results bother with the second page.